dataluscorp/browser/tools/sanitizer/docs/asan.rst

 ^^^^^^^^^^

 The ASan instrumentation is implemented as an LLVM pass and integrated into Clang.
-Any clang version that is capable of compiling Firefox has everything needed to do an ASAN build.
+Any clang version that is capable of compiling Datalus has everything needed to do an ASAN build.

-Building Firefox
+Building Datalus
 ~~~~~~~~~~~~~~~~

 Getting the source